zearp/Nucintosh/Stuff/Tb3Patch.md

 - Download new ACPI patches [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/tb3_firmware_patch_acpi.zip)
 - Add new patches to the EFI folder and use ProperTree snapshot function to update the config
 - Enable SSDT-TbtOnPCH-PREP and disable SSDT-TbtOnPCH-POST
-- Add Thunderbolt DROM entry to DeviceProeprties in the config (see below)
+- Add Thunderbolt DROM entry to DeviceProperties in the config (see below)
 - Reboot
 - Patch the firmware, see below for instructions
 - Disable SSDT-TbtOnPCH-PREP and enable SSDT-TbtOnPCH-POST